 All California children, youth, and their families thrive in safe, stable, nurturing relationships and communities where they live, work, and play.

-Child abuse and neglect result from a number of individual, family, societal, and environmental factors.
-Child abuse and neglect are preventable ā€”safe, stable, and nurturing relationships and environments are key for prevention.
-Preventing child abuse and neglect can also prevent other forms of violence, as various types of violence are interrelated and share many risk and protective factors, consequences, and effective prevention tactics.
-Utilizing a public health approach, we can prevent child maltreatment before it starts.
+ACEs are potentially traumatic events, such as abuse, neglect, or household dysfunction and can result from a number of individual, family, societal, and environmental factors.[1]
+ACEs are preventable —safe, stable, and nurturing relationships and environments are key to prevention.[2]
+ACEs prevention efforts can also prevent other forms of violence, as various types of violence are interrelated and share many risk and protective factors, consequences, and effective prevention tactics.[2]
+Utilizing a public health approach, we can prevent childhood adversity.

 Page Last Updated :